aquamonitor/Aquamonitor/README.md

 https://www.amazon.com/XCSOURCE-Moisture-Automatic-Watering-TE215/dp/B00ZR3B60I/ref=pd_sim_328_5?ie=UTF8&dpID=510HKqCvbqL&dpSrc=sims&preST=_AC_UL160_SR160%2C160_&refRID=Z1TNE5A92ZCCTRGT751R
 -	An electrovalve (or something similar, 39 €)
 https://www.amazon.fr/gp/product/B00UKXW9T2/ref=oh_aui_detailpage_o07_s00?ie=UTF8&psc=1

+##Optional (or if you don’t have those already):
+-	Soldering tools ($23)
+-	A UPS to be sure that if your main current is cut, your Aquamonitor (and aquarium for what it’s worth) will survive the cut ($ 160)
+-	Some few brass adapter, tubing and wires
+-	A 220v (or 110v) power cord to mount
+-	A little case to protect the high voltage circuit
+-	Electric tape, maybe shrinkable wraps for wires
+For the Water change part:
 -	A pair of little 5V DC pumps ($8)
 https://www.amazon.com/Submersible-Aquarium-Fountain-Pump-simulate-Environment/dp/B008OCZUK6/ref=sr_1_3?ie=UTF8&qid=1467237524&sr=8-3&keywords=5v+pump
 -	A 5V adapter to power the pumps ($5.5)